Central American caravan continues toward US after rest

 On Friday, his administration unveiled a controversial new crackdown, announcing it would no longer allow people who enter the US illegally to claim asylum.
 Instead, those seeking political or other kinds of asylum will be heard exclusively at the border crossings.

-Also on Friday, another group of 1,300 Central American migrants embarked on the same path from Mexico City -- quickly amassing on the sides of the wide high-speed road that snakes around the capital, leading to the exit toward Queretaro.
+Also on Friday, a group of 1,300 Central American migrants fragmented from the caravan to embark on the same path from Mexico City.

+They quickly amassed on the sides of the wide high-speed road that snakes around the capital, leading to the exit toward Queretaro.

 "We're sick from the temperature changes," said Wilson Alexander Mejia, a 27-year-old laborer traveling alone.